Dobby233Liu/node-bullshit-generator/docs/lib.md

 ```

 will produce an 3000 characters long article with the English dict, with "the world ending" as the theme.
+A list of pre-made dicts can be found in [Included Dictionaries](packeddicts.md).

 `选项` is a object that contains configurations for the generation.
 You usually don't need to mess with it, but if you think you do, read the [Library Reference](libref.md) for all options.